America's Finest City Half Marathon: History

 Kenyan Nelson Oyugi holds the men's half marathon course record of 1:01:59, while Belaynesh Zemedkun is the women's record holder with her time of 1:10:28.
-The men's race over the distance has been dominated by Kenyans, with 13 wins since the mid-1990s, but Americans are historically strong on the women's side with seventeen race wins.
+The men's race has been dominated by Kenyans, with 13 wins since the mid-1990s, but Americans are historically strong on the women's side with 17 race wins.
 The United States has produced the most winners overall, with 25 of the half marathon's winners hailing from the host country.
 Patrick Muturi of Kenya is the only man to win the race twice.
 Maria Trujillo has the most wins to her name, having won the race on four occasions.

-A virtual race was held in 2020, and entrants were given the option to get either a refund or defer their entry to 2021.
+A virtual race was held in 2020, and entrants were given the option to receive either a refund or defer their entry to 2021.